JJFReibel/JJFReibel/README.md

 ### Hi there 👋

 I am a three-time graduate of Western Governors University and hold a B.S. in Computer Science, an MBA, and an M.S. in Cybersecurity.
 I also hold a B.A. in Spanish from California State University, Chico and a diploma from The Potomac School in McLean, VA.
-Addiionally, I have completed coursework towards an MCS (Master of Computer Science) at Arizona State University.
+Additionally, I have completed coursework towards an MCS (Master of Computer Science) at Arizona State University.

 I enjoy learning and exploring new technologies and am self-taught in many things.
 I am interested in fields related to software engineering, cybersecurity, data science, artificial intelligence, video games, general app development, and relevant studies, such as quantum computing.